MRDGH2821/Git-GitHub-Workshop/Prerequisites/Git_Installation.md

 `git config --global user.email johndoe@example.com`

 ![Configuring Git using Git Bash](/Assets/Configuring%20Git%20in%20Git%20Bash.png)<br><br>
 You can rerun the command if you happen to make any mistakes.
-We are humans after all & bound to mistake somewhere or other!
+We are humans after all & bound to mistake somewhere or other!<br>

+_Pro Tip:_ it would be wise to set default editor **again** using Git Bash.
+Click [here](https://git-scm.com/book/en/v2/Appendix-C%3A-Git-Commands-Setup-and-Config#_core_editor) to see which command to run.
+While commiting files, if you forget to put message, it will launch the editor which you have set.
+By default it launches Vi, which is difficult to use.